Inference on inner galaxy structure via gravitational waves from supermassive binaries: Supermassive Black Hole Binary Population

 \section{Supermassive Black Hole Binary Population}

 This section details the semi-analytic SMBHB population model utilized in this study, characterized by the comoving volumetric number density of SMBHBs, $\mathrm{d}^3 \eta/(\mathrm{d}z \, \mathrm{d}M \, \mathrm{d}q)$, alongside astrophysical priors on its normalization.
-To generate the initial SMBHB population before binary evolution, we use the \texttt{holodeck} code, following NANOGrav’s astrophysical interpretation paper~\cite{NANOGrav:2023hfp}.
-However, we replaced the phenomenological environmental prescription~\cite{Sampson:2015ada,NANOGrav:2023hfp,Ellis:2023dgf,Saeedzadeh:2023biq,Sah:2024oyg} with the three-body scattering prescription detailed in Sec.~\ref{SM:Evolution of Eccentric Orbits}.
+To generate the initial SMBHB population before binary evolution, we use the \texttt{holodeck} code, following NANOGrav's astrophysical interpretation paper~\cite{NANOGrav:2023hfp}.
+However, we replaced the phenomenological environmental prescription~\cite{Sampson:2015ada,NANOGrav:2023hfp,Ellis:2023dgf,Saeedzadeh:2023biq,Sah:2024oyg} with the three-body scattering prescription detailed in section~{\bf Evolution of Eccentric Orbits}.